encgoo/DesignPatterns/membuf/README.md

 This design decision comes from Requirement 1.8 and 1.9.
 Memento can be used to manage states and history of operations.

 #### 2.1.2 Command
 This design decision can be linked to Requirement 1.12.
-Instead of storing the whole buffer before modification, we store the command (operation) together with some necessary information for undo.
+Instead of storing the whole buffer before the modification, we store the command (operation), together with some necessary information for undo purpose.

 ### 2.2 Implementation
 #### 2.2.1 UML diagrams